 A recent upgrade to the Peloton app allows riders to display their cadence and heart rate directly to the tablet instead of needing to use the Wahoo app.
 (I’ve included pictures below).
 This is great but if you are streaming classes from the tablet to a TV like me the cadence and heart rate do not display on the TV.
 So, long story short, the upgrade doesn’t change our set up -we continue to use the Wahoo app.
 We bought a MaxMiles mobile phone holder and attached it to the bike’s handlebars for ease of visibility.

 You may have noticed that I said cadence is essential.
 I do not feel the same way about the speed sensor.
-I would categorize it as a “nice to have” so that all the fields are showing in the Wahoo app (there is no “N/A” displayed under Speed).
+I would categorize it as a “nice to have” so that you can measure your distance and so that all the fields are showing in the Wahoo app (there is no “N/A” displayed under Speed).
 So if you want to save a few bucks, you can buy just the Wahoo cadence sensor without the speed sensor for a little bit cheaper.

 And here is the MaxMiles mobile phone holder: Wahoo App Display